Quackster/Kepler/README.md

 Install MariaDB server, connect to the database server and import Kepler.sql (located in /tools/Kepler.sql).

-Download the latest development build from the [releases page](https://github.com/Quackster/Kepler/releases) and rename the files to remove the short build hash version, for convenience.
+Download the latest development build from the [releases page](https://github.com/UnfamiliarLegacy/KeplerOrigins/releases) and rename the files to remove the short build hash version, for convenience.

 Install any JDK version that is equal or above >= 17 to run the jar files.

 Open run.sh (Linux) or run.bat (Windows) to start Kepler.

 ❗ Once registered as an admin, make yourself admin by setting your ``rank`` to 7 in the ``users`` table.

-As for the client, you can find version 14 DCRs: https://github.com/Quackster/Kepler-www/

-Setup the loader files on a web server, and once Kepler is started, ensure the loader is connecting to the correct IP and ports for both the standard connection and MUS connection.
-The MUS connection is used for the camera.

 # Docker installation